Layered, Overlapping, and Inconsistent: A Large-Scale Analysis of the Multiple Privacy Policies and Controls of U.S. Banks: Background

 \subsection{California Privacy Laws}

 California has a state privacy law for the financial industry, the California Financial Information Privacy Act (CalFIPA)~\cite{california_financial_code_4050}, which requires explicit consent for certain types of marketing-related third-party sharing.
 In addition, the California Consumer Privacy Act (CCPA) is a comprehensive privacy law encompassing almost all industries.
 Businesses are subject to CCPA if they operate in California; collect, sell, or share consumer personal information; and meet certain thresholds \cite{ccpa_regulations_2023,statute}.
-CCPA defines ``personal information'' more broadly than GLBA's ``nonpublic personal information," covering any data that identifies, relates to, or can reasonably be linked to a consumer or their household.
-This includes consumers' names, social security numbers, email addresses, records of purchased products, browsing history, location data, etc. Under CCPA, businesses that sell or share personal information with third parties are required to provide a notice of the right to opt-out of the sale/sharing and a method for doing so ~\cite{california_civil_code_1798_140}.
+CCPA defines ``personal information'' more broadly than GLBA's ``nonpublic personal information,'' covering any data that identifies, relates to, or can reasonably be linked to a consumer or their household.
+This includes consumers' names, social security numbers, email addresses, records of purchased products, browsing history, location data, etc.

+Under CCPA, businesses that sell or share personal information with third parties are required to provide a notice of the right to opt-out of the sale/sharing and a method for doing so~\cite{california_civil_code_1798_140}.
 Sharing under CCPA specifically refers to disclosures made for ``cross-context behavioral advertising'' with third parties, excluding service providers and contractors ~\cite{california_civil_code_1798_140}.
 Compared to GLBA, CCPA specifies required content in detail but does not mandate notice formats.
 We observed that some banks included the notice of the right to opt out of sale/sharing within their general privacy policy, while others used a standalone CCPA policy, both with varying formats.